Sohaib-Snouber/master_project_ws/src/master_project_msgs/README.md

 - **Stage**: Represents a single stage within a task, composed of multiple waypoints.
 - **Waypoint**: Represents a specific point within a stage, defined by the states of multiple joints.
 - **JointState**: Represents the state of an individual joint, including its name and position.

+## License
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](/LICENSE) file for details.